jmackitty/Amazon_Vine_Analysis/README.md

 ## Summary:

 * There are a total of 497 paid reviews in the data set used.
 * There were 220 5-star Vine reviews.
-There were  How many non-Vine reviews were 5 stars?
 * There were 74470 non-Vine 5-star reviews.
 * 44.26% of Vine reviews were 5-stars
 * 61.61% of non-Vine reviews are 5 stars.